ethereon-org/.github/README.md

-# Ethereon
+# Project Marvlock

 > **Open-source tools that feel light, run fast, and respect your space.**

 ---

-**Ethereon** is a developer-first, privacy-focused open-source collective.
+**Project Marvlock** is a developer-first, privacy-focused open-source collective.
 We build tools for students, indie hackers, and curious minds — lightweight, self-hostable, and forever free.

 We believe: